stratum-mining/sv2-spec/07-Template-Distribution-Protocol.md

 ## 7.8 `SubmitSolution` (Client -> Server)

-Upon finding a coinbase transaction/nonce pair which double-SHA256 hashes at or below `SetNewPrevHash::target`, the client MUST immediately send this message, and the server MUST then immediately construct the corresponding full block and attempt to propagate it to the Bitcoin network.
+Upon finding a coinbase transaction/nonce pair which double-SHA256 hashes at or below `SetNewPrevHash.target`, the client MUST immediately send this message, and the server MUST then immediately construct the corresponding full block and attempt to propagate it to the Bitcoin network.

 | Field Name       | Data Type | Description                                                                                                                                                                                                                                    |
 | ---------------- | --------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |